DAK404/Mosaic/Readme.txt

        FEATURES
 _______________________

-- Real Time Chat (over the internet and on enterprise/closed networks)
+- Enhanced Real Time Chat (over the internet and on enterprise/closed networks)
 - Censoring sub-system to keep the conversation civil and clean
 - User database for easy user management and convinience
 - Faster downloads of files using the given download links